Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Results and Discussions

 The normalised fraction of the events containing 2, 3 and 4 tracks are also calculated from the CORSIKA simulation for different types of cosmic primaries (H, He, C, O, Si, and Fe) and for different hadronic interaction models (QGSJET-II-04 and QGSJET01d), which are shown in Table~\ref{tab:ratio1}.
 In order to compare the simulated results with data, all the normalised fraction, calculated for different cosmic primaries are summed with weights where the abundances in the primary composition\cite{cosmic1,pdgspectra1} are used as the weights.
 The comparison of data and the combined predictions are given in Table~\ref{tab:ratio2}.

-If the abundances of elements in the primary cosmic ray spectrum as observed in \cite{cosmic1,pdgspectra1} are used to form the final result from simulation, the normalised track fractions of the events containing 2, 3 and 4 tracks are are order of magnitude less than the data.
-Systematic error due to uncertainties of roof thickness, material in the detector setup, strip multiplicity, noise and efficiencies are much smaller than the observed discrepancy between data and MC prediction.
-These results clearly demonstrate that there is a large discrepancy between the observed data and predictions from the cosmic ray particle spectrum, the CORSIKA and finally the GEANT4 simulation.
+If the abundances of elements in the primary cosmic ray spectrum as observed in \cite{cosmic1,pdgspectra1} are used to form the final result from simulation, the normalised track fractions of the events containing 2, 3 and 4 tracks are within one order of magnitude less compared to the data.
+Systematic error due to uncertainties of roof thickness, material in the detector setup, strip multiplicity, noise, efficiencies and the physiscs models used in GEANT4 are much smaller than the observed discrepancy between data and MC prediction.
+These results clearly demonstrate that there is a discrepancy between the observed data and predictions from the cosmic ray particle spectrum, the CORSIKA and finally the GEANT4 simulation.

 A few other experiments (KGF\cite{kgf1}, ALICE\cite{alice1}, MACRO\cite{macro1}, DELPHI\cite{delphi1}, ALEPH\cite{aleph1}, KASCADE-Grande\cite{kascade1}, etc.) have also studied the multi-muon tracks in cosmic events.
 Except for the KASCADE-Grande, all other experiments were performed under the ground.
 The underground experiments have observed events with large multiplicities because of the large size of the detectors and the overburden of rock and soil, which are blocking showers with low energy.
 The multiplicity of the cosmic ray particles observed in a detector is highly dependent on the dimensions, aperture, energy threshold and detector's location.
 Hence, it is difficult to compare the results of the aforesaid experiments quantitatively with the small-scale detectors setup in this current study.
 But all the studies based on the aforesaid experiments have indicated a similar discrepancy between the CORSIKA spectra and the observed data.
 The KASCADE-Grande experiment has also concluded that the attenuation length of muons in the atmosphere from the simulation is smaller than estimation from the observed data\cite{kascade1}.